-Image Clip is a free-form clipping tool which also has options for circular, rectangular and ''magnetic lasso'' selections.
-If you're a frequent image editor and sharer then you'll love these tools.
+Image Clip is a free-form clipping tool which also has options for circular, rectangular and 'magnetic lasso' selections.
+If you're an avid image editor and sharer then you'll love these tools.

-The S Pen can also be used like a mouse on your PC.
-If you hover above an on-screen element it will preview it for you (like a mouse-over on your computer) and you can also select sections of text by pressing the button on the stylus to highlight.
+The S Pen can also be used like a PC mouse.
+If you hover above an on-screen element it will preview it for you (like a mouse-over on your computer).
+You can also highlight sections of text by pressing the button on the S Pen.
 A small action menu will appear so you can copy the selection, share it, search for it on the web, look up a particular word in the dictionary or find other instances of it on the page.

 The Note 4 has other special features beyond the stylus too.
 The oft maligned heart-rate monitor from the Galaxy S5 makes it's perhaps less-than-triumphant return.
 It works, but it is still a little slow and inaccurate to be truly useful.
-The finger scanner embedded in the home button also returns, but it has been improved since the S5 and works more accurately than its slightly embarrassing predecessor.
+The finger scanner embedded in the home button also returns, but it has been improved since the S5 and works more accurately than its predecessor.

-The settings menu has lost the big irregularly colored circles and opts instead for a more subdued list or tabulated view, with a dedicated section up top for Quick Settings being the only hint of the previous interface.
+The Settings menu has lost the big, irregularly-colored circles and opts instead for a more subdued list or tabulated view, with a dedicated section up top for Quick Settings being the only hint of the previous interface.
 Sections are now color-coded consistently, which makes a lot more sense.

 Multi Window mode lets you stack two small app windows for true multi-tasking.
 You can now launch Multi Window apps direct from the Recent Apps list.
 Just look for the Multi Window icon in the top right of the app card.
 Unfortunately not all apps are supported by Multi Window but your main bases are covered with Google and Samsung apps.

 The Note 4 camera has a very light preset mode selection, consisting of just Auto, Rear-cam Selfie, Selective Focus and Panorama.
-You can download plenty of other modes from within the camera interface, including favorites like Sports, Sound and Shot and Food Shot for the foodie loving Instagrammers out there.
+You can download plenty of other modes from within the camera interface, including favorites such as Sports, Sound and Shot and Food Shot for the foodie Instagrammers out there.

 The Note 4 has HDR mode with real-time preview and 4K video recording.
 Strangely though, image stabilization is not possible when shooting in 4K or WQHD (only at Full HD or below).
 To shoot photos at 16 MP resolution, you need to be in an 16:9 aspect ratio.
 If you want 4:3 photos you'll need to drop the resolution back to 12 MP.